You’ve hired a professional wedding photographer, to well, take photos, so do you really want all your guests snapping away too?

 Oh, and I haven’t even mentioned the dreaded selfie stick yet either!

-For some this may not be an issue, it maybe part of their life and enjoy it, however you may not realise till after your perfect day till when you see your wedding photos captured by your photographer why this can be an issue.
+For some this may not be an issue, it maybe part of their life and enjoy it, however you may not realise till after your perfect day till when you see your official wedding photos captured by your photographer why this might be an issue to you.

 Photo credit: eau claire photographics – The dreaded Selfie stick taking over weddings around the world!